-The school building will be open at 7:30 a.m. daily with supervision beginning at 7:30 a.m.
-All students, parents, and visitors must enter through the front doors on Broadbent.
-All other doors will remain locked including the exit by the gym.
+The school building will be open at 7:35 a.m. daily with supervision beginning at 7:35 a.m.
+All students must enter through the side doors from our car rider drop off line drive inclusive of daycare and childcare vans.
+Families requiring additional time or unbuckling are welcome to drop off at the school's front main entrance.
+All other exterior doors will remain locked.
 Students should be instructed not to open doors at any time - even if an adult/parent wants to get into the building.
-Any student who arrives after 8:05 will be tardy.

-If student is being dropped off in our carpool line, the parent will need to drive to the next available cone and wait until a staff member comes to the car to assist the student in getting out.
+Any student who arrives after 8:10 will be tardy.
+If a student is being dropped off in our carpool line, the parent will need to drive to the preceding space and wait until a staff member comes to the car to assist the student in getting out.
+Students may not be released from vehicles and left unattended prior to 7:35 a.m.